Gerhard Friedrich

 Gerhard "Gerd" Friedrich (16 September 1917 – 16 March 1945) was a Luftwaffe fighter ace of World War II.
-He was one of night fighter ace scored 30 victories.
-All of his victories were recorded at night.
+He was a night fighter ace who scored 30 victories, all recorded at night.

 World War II

 World War II in Europe began on Friday 1 September 1939 when German forces invaded Poland.
 Friedrich started his Luftwaffe career as a transport pilot with Kampfgruppe zur besonderen Verwendung 104 (KGr.z.b.v.
 104—Fighting Group for Special Use) and participated in the invasion of Crete.